cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 Parent-less tasks (which don't depend on other tasks upstream in the graph) naturally spawn out to the runahead limit.
-This may cause UI clutter, and unnecessary (or even pointless?) xtrigger checking if the xtriggers would only be satisfied in order.
+This may cause UI clutter, and unnecessary xtrigger checking if the xtriggers would only be satisfied in order.

 You can use *sequential* xtriggers to avoid this problem: the next instance of a task (i.e., at the next cycle point) that depends on a sequential xtrigger